Nooby212/pjsk-4koma-downloader/README.md

 # Sekai 4koma Downloader

 Simple script to grab high-res English comics from Sekaipedia.
-It automatically skips thumbnails to get the full-quality files and renames them so they stay in order (001, 002, etc.).
+It automatically skips thumbnails to get the full-quality files.

 ## How to use